9 Approaches to Pricing Strategy: How to Price a Product

 1. Channel Specific Pricing Strategy

-Especially for building products companies that sell certain products exclusively through dealers for Pros with other products available to general consumers, channel specific pricing is a commonly preferred strategy.
+For building products companies that sell certain items exclusively through dealers for industry professionals, with other products available to general consumers, channel-specific pricing is an especially preferred strategy.

-With this approach, various channel partners and distributors are given a different price based on the attributes of the channel partner’s role, their share of the addressable market, and the costs associated with supplying inventory to the partner/distributor.
+Using this approach, various channel partners and distributors are given a different price based on the attributes of the channel partner’s role; their share of the addressable market; and the costs associated with supplying inventory to the partner/distributor.

-Direct to consumer options come into consideration commonly, as companies look to reduce gain sales directly among consumers while not jeopardizing existing channel relationships in the process.
+Direct-to-consumer options commonly come into consideration commonly, as companies look to reduce gain sales directly among customers while not jeopardizing existing channel relationships in the process.

 2. Cost-plus Pricing Strategy

 Considered one of the most straightforward pricing strategies, this approach involves starting with the production cost for an item and then adding a set percentage on top—hence, cost-plus.
-It works best for physical products that can be broken down into units, but it fails to take into account external factors, such as competitor prices, the specific distribution channel, customers’ purchase behaviors, and market demand.
+This approach, which is prized for simplicity, ease of use, and pricing stability, works best for physical products that can be broken down into units.
+However, it fails to take into account external factors, such as competitor prices, the specific distribution channel, customers’ purchase behaviors, and market demand.

 3. Value-based Pricing Strategy

-For value-based pricing, the approach is to calculate how your customers value your products.
+For value-based pricing, you start by calculating how your customers value your products.
 It is based on perception and having data-backed answers to the following questions:

-- How does willingness to pay change if you include additional, specific, features?
+• How does willingness to pay change if you include additional and/or specific features?

 4. Dynamic Pricing Strategy

-The dynamic pricing strategy, also known as variable pricing or flexible pricing, is where a company will frequently adjust the prices for their products, even multiple times per day, based on fluctuating variables.
-It enables you to be more flexible and responsive to the ever-shifting market and purchasing trends, which is deployed more commonly among commodity materials.
+The dynamic pricing strategy, also known as variable pricing or flexible pricing, is where a company will frequently adjust the prices for their products, even multiple times per day, based on fluctuating variables, from market demand to supply conditions.
+Among this strategy, there are various models that you can employ: inventory-based pricing; competitive pricing; demand-based pricing; and time-based pricing.
+The dynamic pricing approach enables you to be more flexible and responsive to the ever-shifting market and purchasing trends, which is deployed more commonly among commodity materials.

 5. Competitive Pricing Strategy

-Another of one of the most popular retail pricing strategies is based primarily on monitoring your competitors and making adjustments based on what they are charging for similar items.
+Another popular retail pricing strategy, this model primarily involves monitoring your competitors and making adjustments based on what they are charging for similar items.

-There are online price monitoring tools and retail analytics tools that you can leverage to understand what other brands and products are priced at.
-Keep in mind that just because competitors are setting their prices at a certain amount does not necessarily mean that is the optimal amount in the mind of the buyer.
+There are online price-monitoring tools and retail analytics tools you can leverage to understand what other brands and products are priced at.
+Keep in mind that just because competitors are setting their prices at a certain amount does not necessarily mean that is the optimal amount in the mind of the customer—especially your customer.

-Again, you’ll want to do market research to get meaningful insight into a particular market and the average price range of a product before setting your own price points so that they’re competitive.
-This strategy is often deployed for home improvement products deployed into existing markets with the intent to get a share of the pie, similar to penetration pricing strategies..
+Again, you’ll want to do market research to get meaningful insight into your particular market and the average price range of a product before setting your own price points to ensure they’re competitive.
+This strategy is often utilized for home improvement products deployed into existing markets with the intent to get a share of the pie, similar to penetration pricing strategies.

 6. Penetration Pricing Strategy

-Also often deployed for new products entering existing markets is a penetration pricing strategy.
+The penetration pricing strategy is often deployed for new products entering an existing market.
 For a penetration pricing approach, companies offer the lowest price for a product when introducing it in a highly competitive market, essentially undercutting the competition and trying to pull their customers away.
-In other words, the business is able to effectively penetrate the market.
+In other words, the business is able to effectively penetrate the market, create market awareness, undermine the dominance of the competition, create a strong customer base, and drive initial sales.
 Once they have customers attached to the product, the company will then raise the cost to a relatively normal level.

 7. Skimming Pricing Strategy